kibook/s1kd-tools/EXAMPLE.md

 To filter a whole publication, create a directory for the customized delivery and use the -O option of the s1kd-instance tool:

-    $ mkdir customerB
     $ s1kd-instance -s version:prodattr=B -O customerB DMC-*.XML

-The `customerB` directory will contain the filtered versions of these data modules.
+The newly created `customerB` directory will contain the filtered versions of these data modules.

 Use with other version control systems
 ======================================